rapidsai/docs/install/install.md

 <div id="environment"></div>

 # Environment Setup
 For most installations, you will need a Conda or Docker environments installed for RAPIDS.
 Note, these examples are structured for installing on **Ubuntu**.
-Please modify appropriately for CentOS / Rocky Linux. **Windows 11** has a [WSL2 specific install](#wsl2).
+Please modify appropriately for Rocky Linux. **Windows 11** has a [WSL2 specific install](#wsl2).

 <br>
 <div id="conda"></div>